PurpleBooth/git-mit/docs/troubleshooting/error-messages.md

 The hook installation failed because:

-- **ExistingHook**: A non-symlink hook already exists at that location
+- **ExistingHook**: A hook already exists at that location (a regular file, or a symlink/wrapper that is not git-mit's)
-- **ExistingSymlink**: A symlink exists but points to a different location
 - You don't have write permissions to the hooks directory

-Remove the existing hook or check where the existing symlink points.
+Remove the existing hook and run `git mit-install` again.

 ## "No authors set" (from pre-commit hook)